 This has always been a credits theme in my mind.
 The chord progression here is actually pretty complex (for my standards, anyway).

-I usually struggle to make things not sound decidedly major or minor, so it was quite a surprise to catch myself using a jazz scale out of the blue!
+It was quite a surprise to catch myself using a jazz scale out of the blue.
 (Not sure if I knew what it was at the time, I probably just went with what sounded right.)
 I'm still not sure where this came from — all I know is it's a mess in the MIDI editor.

 This one's in 5/4 time for some reason?
-It's still not too hard to follow, probably because it uses a common type of rhythm which I later learned is called the "clave".
 I'm pretty happy with the melody and the harmonies in what could pass for the chorus.